Said-Chakhkiev/Password-Generator/README.md

 # Password-Generator
 Installation
-To run the application, you need Python 3.x and the googletrans library.
-Install the library using the following command:
+To run the application, you need Python 3.x and the following libraries: googletrans for text translation. pandas for data handling, including reading and writing Excel files. openpyxl for working with Excel files (required by pandas for reading Excel). python-docx for working with Word files
 <pre><code class="sh">
 pip install googletrans==4.0.0-rc1
+pip install pandas
+pip install openpyxl
+pip install python-docx
 </code></pre>

 Usage